SteveOGallagher/ultimate-banner-builder/README.md

 ## To Do
 - Make final improvements on base level banner build template
 - Include example image files for static setup.
+- Allow for either DoubleClick or Static master ad build
 - Refactor and add further clarity to code